Differentially Private Topological Data Analysis

 \section{Preliminaries}

 In this section, we introduce the persistence diagram, which is a statistic about the shape of the data, and look at bottleneck distance, a metric in the persistence diagram space as well as its stability.
-Also, we review the $\ep$-Differential privacy ($\ep$-DP) and the exponential mechanism, which is one of the algorithms that guarantees $\ep$-DP for the output of the mechanism.
+Also, we review the $\ep$-differential privacy ($\ep$-DP) and the exponential mechanism, which is one of the algorithms that satisfies $\ep$-DP.